UFC Star Paige VanZant’s Bikini Photo Gets Blasted By Instagram Users

 “[T]hat jesus tattoo is in an unfortunate spot,” a second user wrote.

-“Go train and stop posting thirst traps,” another follower added, a comment that was like upwards of 110 times.
+“Go train and stop posting thirst traps,” another follower added, a comment that was liked upwards of 110 times.

 “Haven’t you posted this pic 900 times already tho?” another user complained.

-While most of the top comments in the comments section criticize the fighter, the post — which VanZant shared with her 2.2 million Instagram followers — nonetheless racked up more than 145,000 likes.
+While most of the top comments in the comments section criticized the fighter, the post — which VanZant shared with her 2.2 million Instagram followers — nonetheless racked up more than 145,000 likes.

-The snapshot shows VanZant leaning against a large rock on a beach as she rocks light yellow two-piece swimsuit boasting teal strings that tie up behind the athlete’s neck.
+The snapshot shows VanZant leaning against a large rock on a beach as she rocks a light yellow two-piece swimsuit boasting teal strings that tie up behind the athlete’s neck.
 VanZant teamed her triangle top with a matching string thong-cut bottom whose straps sit high on her sides and low at the front, helping accentuate her powerful hips and toned derriere, while also highlighting strong back muscles and obliques.
-According to Sports Illustrated Swimsuit, the two-piece swimsuit VanZant is wearing is from TeenyB Bikini Couture.
+According to Sports Illustrated, the two-piece swimsuit VanZant is wearing is from TeenyB Bikini Couture.

 In the shot, VanZant is looking straight-on at the camera with her head turned to the right and lips slightly parted into a coy smile.
-Her blonde hair is in a middle part and down in straight strands that cascade over her shoulders and partially onto her face.
+Her blond hair is in a middle part and down in straight strands that cascade over her shoulders and partially onto her face.
 VanZant is wearing a little black eyeliner on her upper lids and a neutral color on her lips that add a little plumpness.